Resistance during World War II: 1944

 An intricate series of resistance operations were launched in France prior to, and during, Operation Overlord.

 On June 5, 1944, the BBC broadcast a group of unusual sentences, which the Germans knew were code words—possibly for the invasion of Normandy.
 The BBC would regularly transmit hundreds of personal messages, of which only a few were really significant.
 A few days before D-Day, the commanding officers of the Resistance heard the first line of Verlaine's poem, "Chanson d'automne", "Les sanglots longs des violons de l'automne" (Long sobs of autumn violins) which meant that the "day" was imminent.
-When the second line "Blessent mon cœur d'une langueur monotone" (wound my heart with a monotonous langour) was heard, the Resistance knew that the invasion would take place within the next 48 hours.
+When the second line "Blessent mon cœur d'une langueur monotone" (wound my heart with a monotonous languor) was heard, the Resistance knew that the invasion would take place within the next 48 hours.
 They then knew it was time to go about their respective pre-assigned missions.
 All over France resistance groups had been coordinated, and various groups throughout the country increased their sabotage.
 Communications were cut, trains derailed, roads, water towers and ammunition depots destroyed and German garrisons were attacked.
 Some relayed info about German defensive positions on the beaches of Normandy to American and British commanders by radio, just prior to 6 June.
 Victory did not come easily; in June and July, in the Vercors plateau a newly reinforced maquis group fought more than 10,000 German soldiers (no Waffen-SS) under General Karl Pflaum and was defeated, with 840 casualties (639 fighters and 201 civilians).
 Following the Tulle Murders, Major Otto Diekmann's Waffen-SS company wiped out the village of Oradour-sur-Glane on 10 June.
 The resistance also assisted the later Allied invasion in the south of France (Operation Dragoon).

 They started insurrections in cities such as Paris when allied forces came close.

 Operation Halyard, which took place between August and December 1944, was an Allied airlift operation behind enemy lines during World War II conducted by Chetniks in occupied Yugoslavia.
 In July 1944, the Office of Strategic Services (OSS) drew up plans to send a team to Chetniks led by General Draža Mihailović in the German-occupied Territory of the Military Commander in Serbia for the purpose of evacuating Allied airmen shot down over that area.
 This team, known as the Halyard team, was commanded by Lieutenant George Musulin, along with Master Sergeant Michael Rajacich, and Specialist Arthur Jibilian, the radio operator.
 The team was detailed to the United States Fifteenth Air Force and designated as the 1st Air Crew Rescue Unit.
 It was the largest rescue operation of American Airmen in history.
 According to historian Professor Jozo Tomasevich, a report submitted to the OSS showed that 417 Allied airmen who had been downed over occupied Yugoslavia were rescued by Mihailović's Chetniks, and airlifted out by the Fifteenth Air Force.
 According to Lt.
 Cmdr.
 Richard M. Kelly (OSS) grand total of 432 U.S. and 80 Allied personnel were airlifted during the Halyard Mission.